 We are happy to receive completed manuscripts as you receive them.
 You don't have to wait till they all arrive before emailing them to the journal editor.

-As accepted articles are sent in, please let us know the contact details of the author (postal and email addresses) and a short biographical entry for the Contributors page.
+As accepted articles are sent in, please let us know the contact details of the author (postal and email addresses).

 Usually, once we have all the information requested, and we have checked the format and length, we will upload the article into the Taylor & Francis copyediting system, for contact to be made with the author about proofs, after which the article will be published online into our 'Latest Articles' section.
 The full online publication will follow once all articles are processed, and the hard copy publication will follow that, as per the schedule shown at the beginning of these Guidelines.